Anomalous Hall effect from nonlinear magnetoelectric coupling: Summary and outlook

-\textit{Summary and outlook.--} In the present work, we establish the phenomenological theory for the anomalous Hall effect in magnets.
+In the present work, we establish the phenomenological theory for the anomalous Hall effect in magnets.
 By symmetry analysis, we show that the anomalous Hall conductivities in magnets can either spontaneously appear or be driven by electric fields via linear or nonlinear magnetoelectric coupling.
-Such anomalous Hall conductivities are governed by magnetic point group symmetries and are hosted by 90 type-I and type-III magnetic point groups (summarized in Table~\ref{tab:couplings}).
+Such anomalous Hall conductivities are governed by magnetic point group symmetries and are hosted by 90 type-I and type-III magnetic point groups (summarized in Tables~\ref{tab:SymmetryBreaking} and~\ref{tab:coupling1}).
 To testify our theory, we further propose Cr$_2$O$_3$ and CoF$_2$ (by first-principles calculations) as candidate materials showcasing electric-field induced anomalous Hall conductivities.
 Strikingly, the $+L$ and $-L$ magnetic order parameters in magnets yield spontaneous or electric-field induced anomalous Hall conductivities with opposite signs.
-As such, we hope that our work will enrich the means for detecting the magnetic order parameters in magnets, which is of practical importance for spintronics~\cite{jungwirth2018multiple,baltz2018antiferromagnetic,nvemec2018antiferromagnetic,han2023coherent,shao2020nonlinear,wang2023intrinsic,wadley2016electrical,vzelezny2018spin,PhysRevLett.133.096803}.\\

-\textit{Acknowledgements.--}The authors acknowledge the support from National Natural Science Foundation of China (Grants No. 12274174, No. 12274102, No. 22090044, No. 52288102, No. 52090024, and No. 12034009), the Strategic 373 Priority Research Program of Chinese Academy of Sciences (Grant No. XDB33000000).
-L.B. acknowledges support from the Vannevar Bush Faculty Fellowship (VBFF) from the Department of Defense and Award No. DMR-1906383 from the National Science Foundation Q-AMASE-i Program (MonArk NSF Quantum Foundry).
-L.J.Y. thanks the support from the high-performance computing center of Jilin University.
-H.J.Z. thanks the ``Xiaomi Young Scholar'' Proiect.\\
+As a matter of fact, the probe of magnetic orders is of practical importance for spintronics~\cite{shao2020nonlinear,wang2023intrinsic,jungwirth2018multiple,baltz2018antiferromagnetic,nvemec2018antiferromagnetic,han2023coherent,wadley2016electrical,vzelezny2018spin,PhysRevLett.133.096803,saidl2017optical}.
+Magnetic orders can be detected by, for instance, anisotropic magnetoresistance~\cite{wadley2016electrical,vzelezny2018spin}, nonreciprocal charge transport~\cite{zhao2024general,zhao2025electrically,chen2022role}, magneto-optical Kerr effect~\cite{nvemec2018antiferromagnetic,saidl2017optical}, and nonlinear Hall effect~\cite{liu2021intrinsic,wang2023intrinsic,wang2021intrinsic,shao2020nonlinear}.
+Compared with these approaches, our work offers alternative avenues for the detection of magnetic orders in magnets.\\